The Glass Outdoor Room by Samson

 We do get asked about self-cleaning glass but this is not recommended in the roof sections as the glass is not vertical for a start and the treatment for self-cleaning glass can also react with the rubber weather seals used in the roof support struts.

-For all static large glass infills used in a glass room the glass is normally 10 or 12mm and this can be whatever finish is required as the use of static glass is usually on a side where access is never required and is normally the side blocking the prevailing wind.
+For all static large glass infills used in glass rooms, the glass is normally 10 or 12mm and this can be whatever finish is required as the use of static glass is usually on a side where access is never required and is normally the side blocking the prevailing wind.
 Glass also does not have to go all the way from the top to the bottom; you can have an aluminium section in the lower half for example or have several glass sections with individual aluminium frame sections for extra stability.

 Many glass rooms are fitted directly onto an existing patio surface so the inside and outside flooring is the same.
 Many customers want to raise the area for the glass room and this can be done with either a concrete base or by installing a decking system sub frame and raising the room and the decking at the same time.